mismatchgit/bash-scripts/README.md

 Enter your db name and project name.
 ###  Step 6:
 ###  Voila!!!!
 Open the link given at the last.
-It should be like: http://localhost/project name
+It should be like: http://localhost/project_name

 ## For install-wordpress.sh
 ###  Step 1: